 A common problem with traditional plastic containers is poor drainage leading to anaerobic condition that result in soil borne diseases like Phytophthora, Fusarium and Pythium, responsible for devastating root rot.
 Due to the breathable, porous fabric, excess water can easily drain from the container, keeping moisture at an ideal level for healthy plant growth.

-The porous material is reinforced with high-quality, high-strength thread.
-The pruner pots strong stitching allows the container to withstand constant moisture and prolonged UV exposure while retaining its self-supporting form and structural integrity, even in challenging climatic conditions including during irrigation and transport.
-The container’s handles on the larger sizes make it easy to quickly and safely move your plants.
+The porous material is reinforced with marine-grade thread.
+The pruner pots robust stitching allows the container to withstand constant moisture and prolonged UV exposure.
+When filled, the pots retain a self-supporting form and structural integrity, even in challenging climatic conditions including during irrigation and transport.
+The larger volume container’s have integrated handles so moving plants is quick and easy.

-In testing, the stitching is so strong, the fabric gave in to the stress of load rather than the stitching.
-We’re confident that these pots can cope with the heaviest substrate, even when wet!
+In testing, the fabric gave in to load stress while the stitching maintained integrity.
+This provides the confidence that these pots can cope with the heaviest substrate, even when wet!

 The average fabric pot can be reused for up to 4-5 cycles indoors or up to 3 years outdoors.
-The durable fabric allows washing, and the marine-grade stitching keeps the Pots strong no matter the environment.
+The durable fabric allows for washing and marine-grade stitching maintains integrity, even in the most challenging environments.

 |Air pruning Pot 1L

-Root Pouches are perfect for growing plants of any species to any size, they'll fit seamlessly into your current grow room with few, if any, changes to your normal regime in plastic pots.
-Plants in root pouches are easy to transport, since the containers come complete with carrying handles.
+Air Pruners are perfect for growing plants of any species to any size, they'll fit seamlessly into your current grow room with few, if any, changes to your normal regime in plastic pots.
+Plants in Air Pruners are easy to transport, since the containers come complete with carrying handles.

-If hand watering fabric air pruner pts, it’s recommended to keep a saucer or tray under your plants as when hand watering, its recommended to give a 20% run off during the wet cycle to ensure the entire medium is wet - keep saucers under your plants or trays for a larger number of plants, as without them, this run-off would simply flow onto your floor and flood your room each time you water.
+If hand watering fabric Air Pruner pots, it’s recommended to keep a saucer or tray under your plants as when hand watering, its recommended to give a 20% run off during the wet cycle to ensure the entire medium is wet - keep saucers under your plants or trays for a larger number of plants, as without them, this run-off would simply flow onto your floor and flood your room each time you water.